 The term brainstorming was originated in the advertising world by Alex Osborn in his seminal work, Applied Imagination.
 He postulated that creative ideas are trapped in our minds because of the fear of rejection.
 Thus, creativity is encouraged by not allowing ideas to be evaluated or discussed until after the brainstorming session has run dry.
 In this fashion, all ideas are considered legitimate, in addition, the most far-fetched ideas are often the most fertile.
 Brainstorming allows taps the human brain's capacity for lateral thinking and free association.
 Osborn applied four basic rules:

 - Criticism is ruled out.
-Judgment of ideas are withheld until after the session.
+Judgment of ideas is withheld until after the session.

 - Free-wheeling is welcomed.
 The crazier the idea, the better as it is easier to tame-down than to think-up.